 No. These treatments are considered to be elective, cosmetic treatments.
 As such, insurance does not cover them.
 You can use money from a health savings account to pay for your photofacial, however.

 Your skin will be unprotected against sun exposure, however, so you need to be cognizant of that.
 You’ll have to avoid sun exposure for several days.
 From there you’ll need to really protect yourself for at least two weeks.
 It’s always a good idea to protect your skin from the sun anyway.
 After all, the pigmentation spots you’re having treated developed due to too much sun exposure.

-How Long Will My Results from my Photofacial Last?
+How Long Will My Results from IPL Last?

 The changes in your pigmentation problems and blood vessels are permanent.
 After the IPL energy breaks down the melanin in your sun spots and closes off those small surface blood vessels, your body removes them as waste products.
 Whether you develop more sun spots and broken surface blood vessels is dependent upon your sun exposure moving forward.
 More sun exposure will create more sun spots and areas of blotchy pigmentation.
 But if you take good care of your skin and protect it from the sun, your skin will continue to look good for the long term.

-Are IPL Photofacials Safe?
+Is IPL Safe?
 Are There Risks or Side Effects?

 These are very low-risk procedures, as they are completely non-ablative and non-invasive.
 Unlike laser resurfacing, the light energy is not removing any skin.
 It is simply penetrating the outer layer and targeting the darker colors of the sun damaged skin and blood vessels beneath the surface.
 There isn’t any recovery after our IPL photofacials at West End Plastic Surgery.
 Your skin may be somewhat red after your session, but that passes in a few hours.